Board of Directors

 Prior to working at the White House, Ms. Salzman was the senior program officer for energy, climate change and biodiversity for the Wallace Global Fund.
 Ms. Salzman also served as a senior program officer in the International Policy Program at World Wildlife Fund U.S. She launched her environmental career in the honors program of the U.S. Department of Justice as a trial attorney in the Policy, Legislation and Special Litigation Section of the Environment Division.

-Ms. Salzman serves on the boards of Environmental Advocates of New York; the Institute for Policy Integrity; Bare Breasted Against Breast Cancer; the Open Space Institute; and the Chilmark Pond Association.
+Ms. Salzman serves on the boards of Environmental Advocates NY; the Institute for Policy Integrity; Bare Breasted Against Breast Cancer; the Open Space Institute; and the Chilmark Pond Association.

 She received a J.D. from New York University and a BA from Brown University.